Functional Overview

 Features

 The SHFQC Instrument consists of one Quantum Analyzer readout channel, and 6 Signal Generator control channels.
 Both types of channels consists of several interface units processing analog signals (dark blue color), and several internal units that process digital data (light blue color).
+On the Signal Generator channels, the internal units that process digital data are called Digital Signal Units (or DSUs).
 The interface units that connect to the front panel are depicted on the left-hand side and the units at the back panel are depicted on the right-hand side of the Figure.
 Arrows between the panels and the interface units indicate selected physical connections and data flow, whereas double arrows indicate complex-valued information processing.
 Information indicated in orange is linked to options that can be either ordered at purchase or upgraded later.
 The ordering guide details the available upgrade options for the SHFQC Qubit Controller and whether the option can be upgraded directly in the field.

 Quantum Analyzer Channel